LaunchCodeEducation/lchs/src/chapters/git/branches.rst

    Branches contain different versions of the project files and code.

-Notice that ``greeting.py`` disappears from the file tree!
+Notice that ``greeting.py`` disappears from the file tree.
 Also, note that ``(deleted)`` appears in its editor tab.

 Fear not!
 Our work hasn't gone away.
 Enter ``git checkout hello-branch`` in the